 During the 1990’s as Rap and Hip Hop emerged in the US music market audiences in Germany, France, London and Japan continued to embrace Funk and R & B sounds.
 In 1999 on the Major Hits record label Dazz Band Leader Bobby Harris and Guitarist Marlon McClain organized the project entitled “United We Funk All Stars” which featured artists including: The Dazz Band, Charlie Wilson of The Gap Band, The Bar Kays, Confunkshun, The SOS Band & Roger Troutman and Zapp.
 The “United We Funk All Stars” success is credited with rejuvenating the careers of many US R & B/ Funk artists of the 1980’s.
 It was the first known time that multiple bands combined their rhythm sections to form one common rhythm section as lead vocalists from each group rotated through their hits, and has since been emulated in many forms.
 Today the popularity of new music includes a resurgence of these familiar funk sounds pioneered by these legendary artists.

 The Dazz Band has performed continuously throughout the 2000's with popular artists from a variety of musical genre's including: George Clinton, Confunkshun, Brick, The SOS Band, Zapp, Dennis D. Young of Styx, The Beach Boys, The Mary Jane Girls, Whodini, Digital Underground, Tom Brown, Ronnie Laws, Nu Shooz, Cameo, Morris Day and The Time, Midnight Star, Rose Royce, The Original Lakeside, Brick, Klymaxx, Vanilla Ice, War, Lisa Lisa, Los Lobos, and many more.
 The Dazz Band was recognized by the United States military for traveling to Kuwait & Iraq on 3 separate occasions to perform for United States troops; helped raise hundreds of thousands for countless charities over the years, includingthe Susan B. Komen Foundation for breast cancer research.
-In November 2019, The Dazz Band released their first new single in over 15 years entitled "Drop It" available NOW on Apple Music, Spotify, iTunes and everywhere!
-The band plans to release 2 additional singles in the fall of 2020.
+In November 2019, The Dazz Band released their first new single in over 15 years entitled "Drop It" available NOW on Apple Music, Spotify, iTunes and more.
+On November 6, 2020 they will be touching hearts again with their new release "Your Luv" featuring Lead Vocalist Donny Sykes.

 © 2019 The Dazz Band Official Web Site.
 All Rights Reserved